keighleykodric/goa_fab-sg/README.md

-# fab
+# GoA UI Library

-The fab UI toolkit is a highly-modular design system for rapid web page development.
-It contains different materials that can be assembled into more complex page layouts.
+To build the UI library we are using Fabricator.
+"The fab UI toolkit is a highly-modular design system for rapid web page development.
+It contains different materials that can be assembled into more complex page layouts.""

 ## Getting Started